omongaco/go-commerce/README.md

 # GoCommerce

-GoCommerce is an open source ECommerce platform, written entirely in Go.
+GoCommerce is an open source and complete ECommerce API, written entirely in Go.

+### Features

+Okay, so some of these aren't technically implemented yet but they *will* be features!

+- Users
+- Products
+- Product Variations (color, size, etc)
+- Orders
+- Cart
+- Auth (w/ multiple providers)
+- Stripe

 This is a WIP.